top of page

 Wis 13:2

-But deemed either fire, or wind, or the swift air, or the circle of the stars, or the violent water, or the lights of heaven, to be the deities which govern the world.
+But deemed either fire, or wind, or the swift air, or the circle of the stars, or the violent water, or the lights of heaven, to be the alahayims which govern the world.

-• Jacob’s children made maps of stars to know images of stars aren’t unlawful to make:
+• Jacob’s children made maps of stars to know images of stars aren’t unlawful to make, as their just circles like the other luminaries, the sun and moon:

 Jasher 53:18-19

-• So it’s lawful to make images of the luminaries, but we cannot worship the luminaries:
+• So it’s lawful to make images of the luminaries which are circles, but we cannot worship the luminaries as that is unlawful:

 Deu 4:19